fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 julia> using Pkg
 julia> Pkg.status()
 ```
-is equivalent to call `status` in package mode.
+is equivalent to calling `status` in package mode.
 ```julia
 (@v1.8) pkg> status
 ```

 ## Conclusion

 We have learned the basics of how to work with Julia.
-If you want to further dig into the topics we have covered here, you can take a look and the following links
+If you want to further dig into the topics we have covered here, you can take a look at the following links:

 - [Julia Manual](https://docs.julialang.org/en/v1/manual/getting-started/)
 - [Package manager](https://pkgdocs.julialang.org/v1/getting-started/)